One Of LLVM's Top Contributors Quits Development Over Code of Conduct, Outreach Program - Slashdot

 Maybe it does produce better code.
 How do you know it doesn't?

-Ubuntu and Python CoC is about as bad (Score:2)
+Ubuntu and Python CoC is about as bad (Score:5, Interesting)

 They actually have this in their CoC: